shakes76/PatternFlow/recognition/Shri_GAN/Notebook/DC_GAN_Readme.md

 1. <a href="https://www.tensorflow.org/" target="_blank" >**Tensorflow:**</a> The project uses Tensorflow as a base platform.
 TensorFlow is an end-to-end open source platform for machine learning.
-The GUI is implemented using Jupyter Notebook.
+It uses a Tensor as a basic data structure which is  like an n-dimensional matirix.
+Tensor makes the data manipulations faster and effective and hence improve the overall processing of the models.
+For implementing Tensorflow on a GUI, Jupyter notebook is used.

-2.  <a href="https://keras.io/about/" target="_blank" >**Keras:**</a> Keras is a deep learning API written in Python, running on top of the machine learning platform TensorFlow.
-It was developed with a focus on enabling fast experimentation.
-Being able to go from idea to result as fast as possible is key to doing good research.
+2.  <a href="https://keras.io/about/" target="_blank" >**Keras:**</a> Keras is a deep learning API written in Python, Which implements Tensorflow as the platform.
+The key idea behind Keras was to develop a module that can enable faster implementation of machine learning and deep learning algorithms.
 For this project, following Keras APIs were used:

     2.1. **Models:** Model works as a wrapper for all the layers in a neural network.
 It creats the network as a stack of layers.
-The simplicity and effectiveness of the layer by layer architecture makes the sequential model versatile and generalisable to suit any needs.
+The simplicity and effectiveness of the layer by layer architecture makes the model versatile and generalisable to suit any needs.

     2.2. **Layers:** Layers are the basic building blocks of neural networks in Keras.
-A layer consists of a tensor-in tensor-out computation function (the layer's call method) and some state, held in TensorFlow variables (the layer's weights).
+Each layer can be of a specific functionality.
+It can either be a structure representing nodes in a basic neural network or an array of nodes for Convolutio neural network.
+It can also be like a function implementation layer like dropouts, maxpooling, optimizers, etc.

-    2.3 **Dataset preprocessing:**  Keras dataset preprocessing utilities, located at tf.keras.preprocessing, help you go from raw data on disk to a tf.data.Dataset object that can be used to train a model.
+    2.3 **Dataset preprocessing:**  Keras dataset preprocessing utilities, located at tf.keras.preprocessing.
+These were used to preprocess data into correct structure and make it fit for use.

-    2.4. **Optimizers:** An optimizer is one of the two arguments required for compiling a Keras model.
-You can either instantiate an optimizer before passing it to model.compile() , as in the above example, or you can pass it by its string identifier.
-In the latter case, the default parameters for the optimizer will be used.
+    2.4. **Optimizers:** An optimizers are the class of optimising functions to be used to train the models.
+The optimizers compare the current results obtained from the moedel with the train data and decide how to tune the weeights and biases in teh layers.
+Some of the commonly used optimizers are 'SGD' and 'Adam'.
+Optimizers are instantiated before passing it to model.compile().

     2.5. **Metrics:** A metric is a function that is used to judge the performance of your model.
 Metric functions are similar to loss functions, except that the results from evaluating a metric are not used when training the model.
 Note that you may use any loss function as a metric.